THAT'S WHAT FRIENDS ARE FOR

 Günther Neefs

 Dionne's n°1 US was first envisioned as a duet between her and Stevie Wonder.
-Actress Elisabeth Taylor witnessed the recording, listened to the lyrics and as she was an active anti-AIDS activist, got the idea (and songwriter Carole Bayer-Sager's permission) to detour the proceeds to the American Foundation for AIDS Research.
+Actress Elizabeth Taylor witnessed the recording, listened to the lyrics and as she was an active anti AIDS activist, got the idea (and songwriter Carole Bayer Sager's permission) to detour the proceeds to the American Foundation for AIDS Research.
 That's when Elton John and Gladys Knight were asked and accepted to join in.
 This hit marked the end of a 10 year hiatus since Burt Bacharach & Dionne Warwick's last successful collaboration (in a series of no less than 33).

 Contact